Why Treat Spider Veins?

-As vein specialists, Dr. Steven Tidwell and his board-certified Nurse Practitioner have the skill and latest technology at hand to treat varying cases of spider veins, including reticular, or "feeder" veins.
+As a vein specialist, Dr. Steven Tidwell has the skill and latest technology at hand to treat varying cases of spider veins, including reticular, or "feeder" veins.

 Reticular veins are the larger blue veins that often "feed" the spider veins and are eliminated using foam sclerotherapy.
 If previously treated spider veins are stubborn and seem to not go away, injecting the reticular veins will eliminate the spider veins at the source.
 Sometimes, an ultrasound is needed to see these reticular veins if they are not visible under the surface of the skin.
 As a board-certified Diagnostic Radiologist, Steven Tidwell, M.D. is specifically trained on ultrasound diagnostics and performs all of his own ultrasounds without the need for a separate ultrasound technologist.

 Utilizing a combination of sclerotherapy (including ultrasound-guided sclerotherapy), VeinWave™, and cutaneous laser therapy, if needed, the professionals provide Medicus patients with optimal results normally not attainable with only one type of treatment.